platformer/typst-algorithms/README.md

 #import "algo.typ": algo, i, d, comment, code
 ```

 Use the `algo` function for writing pseudocode and the `code` function for writing code blocks with line numbers.
-Check out the examples below to see how they work. `algo.typ` also has comments explaining the options each function has.
+Check out the [examples](#examples) below for a quick overview.
+See the [usage](#usage) section to read about all the options each function has.

 ## Examples